CERT-Polska/mquery/README.md

 ## Quickstart

-Easiest way start is `docker-compose` from source:
+The easiest way to start is by using `docker-compose` from the source:

 ```
 git clone --recurse-submodules https://github.com/CERT-Polska/mquery.git